-Maraca (Machine) focuses both on the instrument’s sound and shape, and on the way it moves when it is shaken.
-MRKA uses a variety of media, ranging from raw materials to sensors that make maracas shake as viewers approach them.
+Maraca (Machine) focuses on both the instrument’s sound and shape, and on the way it moves when it is shaken.
+MRKA uses a variety of media ranging from raw materials to sensors that make maracas shake as viewers approach them.

 Not many people can see that the MRKA logotype represents a maraca.
-Some people think it is a light bulb, others think is an ice cream.
+Some people think it is a light bulb, others think of ice cream.
 This exhibition is a tribute to that — to the fact that reality is not reality, perception is reality.
 If you would like to know more, please do not hesitate to get in touch.

 Production: Jaime Barnatan